Kshatriya770/100-days-of-code/log.md

 **Thoughts:** I Studied this things in my Diploma Syllabus but never learned it, i know some basics so completing this real quick.

 **Link to work:** Trying to read the book in my free time otherwise following some tutorials from the Coursera actually i am meshing around with some of the things.
 The book is not Working out for me shitttt.
 Wasted Rs.1000

+### Day 2: September 15, 2020
+#####

+**Today's Progress**: a new implementation of if-else conditions and some more basics about switch statements, Although I've learned new ways to implement of switch statement which I never heard of ;)'.

+**Thoughts:** I don't know why i am taking more time than usual but it's fine i will do it after all.

+**Link to work:** Started doing some digging for the resources w3schools are good for taking exercise for basics purposes but I personally don't find it useful for practicing the codes so I do not recommend it wait for it when I do some more digging and find something great I'll share it